wrpaape/red_black/README.md

 to determine ordering.
 Internally keys are stored as `const void *`.
-As a consequence, keys requiring more than `sizeof(void *)` bytes of storage must be accessable by pointer, and their memory must be managed externally.
+As a consequence, keys requiring more than `sizeof(void *)` bytes of storage must be accessible by pointer, and their memory must be managed externally.
 The same goes for keys where a access via an `update` or `get` might be useful, as only a *copy* of the actual stored key will be provided.
 For instance, if the `sizeof(int)` on my machine is 4 bytes, and the `sizeof(void *)` is at least 8 bytes, then I could store key-value pairs of `int`s directly in my `RedBlackTree` like so:

     ```
     struct KeyValue {
             int index;